Mold Remediation in Trumbull

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, appliance leak, or river flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+In Trumbull that clock often starts after Pequonnock River flooding, since FEMA's Flood Insurance Study notes the town's streams rise rapidly with high velocities typical of flash floods, and properties near Twin Brooks Park and Trumbull Center take on water in the floodplain after heavy rain.
+Older homes also lose to burst cast-iron supply lines, sump pump failures, and appliance leaks.
+Getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
 See our water damage restoration in Trumbull for emergency drying response.

 How Mold Remediation Works in Connecticut